nwg-piotr/obhud/README.md

 preferences allows to see alerts concerning the AC and battery state, and also suspend on critical battery level.

+### New in 0.1.9 version

+**Timer/Stopwatch icon**.
+Please check "Show icons" checkbox in the relevant Tint2 executor.
+Or you can set `execp_has_icon` to `1` in the tnt2rc file.
+If the executor has not yet been added, running `obhud --autoconfig tint2` will do the job.

 ### New in 0.1.8 version

 **Timer/Stopwatch added**.
 Please run `obhud --autoconfig tint2` to add the executor.